-"I think that God first created matter in the form of solid particles, hard and compact, indivisible and mobile, made of such dimensions and shapes, and of such properties, to be the most adaptable to the purpose he had created them for; these particles are solid, harder than any other body, so hard that they can never be consumed or broken: no force can divide what God made at the moment of creation."
+I think that God first created matter in the form of solid particles, hard and compact, indivisible and mobile, made of such dimensions and shapes, and of such properties, to be the most adaptable to the purpose he had created them for; these particles are solid, harder than any other body, so hard that they can never be consumed or broken: no force can divide what God made at the moment of creation.

-In this way, Newton completed the vision of a gigantic cosmic machine, totally governed by mechanical laws of causality: everything originates from a cause, which can be determined using mathematical laws.
-Thus, the future can be calculated if the initial conditions are known.
+In this way, Newton completed the vision of a gigantic cosmic machine, totally governed by mechanical laws of causality: everything originated from a precise cause, and could be determined using mathematical laws.
+Thus it would be possible to determine and calculate the future states of the universe, if the initial states were known.

 During the seventeenth and eighteenth centuries this mechanical approach was used to explain even the smallest variations in the orbits of planets, satellites and comets, tides, and whatever was linked to gravity.
-The model was then extended beyond the boundaries of astronomy, and used to describe the behavior of solids, liquids, gases, heat, and sound.
+The model was then extended beyond the boundaries of astronomy, and used to describe the behaviour of solids, liquids, gases, heat and sound.

-2. Thermodynamics and heat death
+2. Thermodynamics and entropy: heat death

-During the nineteenth century, the use of Newtonian mechanics to describe the behavior of heat lead to a new discipline: thermodynamics.
-This discipline, which can be traced back to the works of Boyle, Boltzmann, Clausius and Carnot, studies the behavior of energy, of which heat is a form.
-Gases at the base of thermal machines were studied and the transformation of energy into work was analyzed; this led to the discovery of three new laws:
+During the nineteenth century, the use of Newtonian mechanics to describe the behaviour of heat lead to a new discipline: thermodynamics.
+This discipline, which can be traced back to the works of Boyle, Boltzmann, Claius and Carnot, studies the behaviour of energy, of which heat is a form.
+Gases at the base of thermal machines were studied and the transformation of energy into work was analyzed; this lead to the discovery of three new laws:

-- The law of conservation of energy, which states that energy cannot be created or destroyed, but only transformed. - The law of entropy, which states that when transforming energy (for example from heat to work) part is lost to the environment.
+- 1. The law of conservation of energy, which states that energy cannot be created or destroyed, but only transformed. - 2.
+The law of entropy, which states that when transforming energy (for example from heat to work) part is lost to the environment.
 Entropy is a measure of the quantity of energy which is lost to the environment.
 When energy lost to the environment is distributed in a uniform way (ie where no differences in heat exist), a state of equilibrium is reached and it is no longer possible to transform energy into work.
-Entropy measures how close a system is to this state of equilibrium.

-- The law of disorder which states that within an isolated system entropy cannot diminish.
+Entropy measures how close a system is to this state of equilibrium. - 3.
+The law of disorder which states that within an isolated system entropy cannot diminish.
 When an isolated system reaches the highest level of entropy no further transformation can take place: the system has reached a state of equilibrium, known as heat death.

 The principle of entropy (as expressed in the second law of thermodynamics) is of great importance, as it introduces into physics the idea of irreversible processes, such as that energy always moves from a state of high potential to a state of low potential, tending to a state of equilibrium.
-Sir Arthur Eddington introduced the expression "the arrow of time" (Eddington, 1958), showing that entropy forces events to move in one direction: from а situation of high potentials to one of low potentials, from past to future.
+Sir Arthur Eddington introduced the expression "the arrow of time" (Eddington, 1958), showing that entropy forces events to move in one particular direction: from a situation of high potentials to one of low potentials, from past to future.
 Our experience continually informs us about entropy variations, and about the irreversible process that leads to the dissipation of energy and the heat death: we see our friends becoming old and die; we see a fire losing intensity and turning into cold ashes; we see the world increasing in entropy: pollution, depleted energy sources, desertification.